Go to Homepage

 India, Nepal: regional, premium, and budget

-Vistara A320 - premium airline
+Vistara A320 - premium airline, now merged with Air India

 India’s hapless air travellers, long plagued by mysterious delays, cancellations and flights that were “pre-poned” (as opposed to postponed), because overbooked flights took off as soon as seats were full, have more choice.
 The TATA-SIA chaperoned Vistara (www.airvistara.com/) took to the skies on 9 January, 2015 linking three points initially - Delhi, Mumbai, Ahmedabad flying with a three-class A320.
 By that February, Goa and Hyderabad had been added.